rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 The SGX Quote Verification Service (SQVS) is typically deployed in the tenant environment, not the Cloud Service Provider (CSP) environment.
 SQVS performs the verification of SGX quotes on behalf of KBS.
 SQVS determines if the SGX quote signature is valid.
 It also determines if the SGX quote has been generated on a platform that is up to date on security patches (TCB).
 For the latter, SQVS uses the SGX Caching Service, which caches the SGX collateral information about Intel platform models.
 SQVS also parses the SGX quote and extracts the entities and returns them to KBS, which can then make additional policy decisions based on the values of the theses entities.

+## The Workload SGX Dependencies

+This is a set of dependencies needed by SGX workloads.

-## The SKC Client
+## The SKC Client (SKC Only)

 The SKC Client refers to a suite of libraries that applications that require key protection must link with.
-It's comprised of the SKC Library, which is an Intel® SecL-DC component and other Intel dependency libraries.
+It's comprised of the SKC Library, which is an Intel® SecL-DC component and the Intel Crypto Toolkit. the SKC Client uses the workload SGX dependencies component.
 The SKC Library supports the PKCS\#11 interface and is therefore considered as a PKCS\#11 module from the host application perspective.
-The SKC Library uses the Intel Crypto Toolkit to protect keys in an SGX enclave.
+The SKC Library uses Intel Crypto Toolkit to protect keys in an SGX enclave.
 When a key is requested by the host application, the SKC Library sends a request to the Key Broker Service (KBS) along with an SGX quote that is generated by the Crypto Toolkit.
 KBS releases the key after verifying the quote and evaluating the attributes contained in the quote.
 The key policy can also specify conditions that can't be verified with the SGX quote alone.

 The SKC Client is typically deployed inside a tenant VM or container.
 It can also be used on bare metal.
 In all these deployments, the underlying platform is typically owned by a Cloud Service Provider (CSP) and is considered untrusted.